-We were asked by Prof. Dr. Lars Fieseler from the Zurich University of Applied Sciences to explain the process of acquiring and engineering bacteriophages as the potential treatment against bacterial infections.
+Prof. Dr. Lars Fieseler from the Zurich University of Applied Sciences asked us to explain the process of acquiring and engineering bacteriophages as the potential treatment against bacterial infections.

 Prof. Fieseler manages the ZHAW Centre for Food Safety and Quality Management department and his team’s project involves studying and engineering bacteriophages in order to treat bacteria (in this case E. coli).

 As antibiotic resistance is becoming one of the most serious threats to humanity, scientists around the world are trying to develop alternative treatments.
 Phages – naturally infecting and killing bacteria – offer one of the most promising solutions.
-Especially as, unlike many antibiotics, they are work in a very targeted manner, with each phage being infectious only to one bacterial strain.
+Unlike many antibiotics, they work in a very targeted manner, with each phage being infectious only to one bacterial strain.

 The problem of antibiotic resistance seems to be especially important today, as we’re experiencing the COVID-19 pandemic.
-Though COVID-19 is a virus, not a bacterium, a very high incidence of secondary bacterial infections has been observed among patients hospitalized for COVID-19.
-What’s more, in many cases, COVID-19 patients are given antibiotics as a precaution, further contributing to antibiotic resistance.
+Though COVID-19 is a virus, a very high incidence of secondary bacterial infections has been observed among patients hospitalized for COVID-19.
+What’s more, COVID-19 patients are often given antibiotics as a precaution, further contributing to antibiotic resistance.